compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 - It can take derivatives of algorithms involving conditionals, loops, and recursion.

-- It works without generating inefficiently long expressions.
+- It can be easily scaled for functions with very large number of inputs.

 ### Automatic Differentiation Implementation with Clad - a Clang Plugin